Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Computation of the Total Perturbation Correction ( TPC )

 Therefore, if $N_0(g)$ denotes the TLM then the MOT leads to the following estimate:

-This method (MOT) works for \textit{arbitrary} physical value of $g$ in MFPT.
-In Table-I, we present the results from this method for the case of the QAHO, QDWO and SAHO for sample-values of $g$.
-It can be seen from this Table that the TLM occurs at reasonably low values : $N_0(g)\sim$ (2-6).The primary reason for this occurence can be traced back to the fact that $E_1(g)$ \textit{vanishes} for arbitrary $g$ and since the terms of the AS must diverge at large orders, the TLM is constrained to occur at fairly low-values, without compromising the accuracy as exhibited in Table-I.
+\textit{This method (MOT) works for \textit{arbitrary} physical value of $g$ in MFPT}.
+In\textbf{ Table-I}, we present the results from this method for the case of the QAHO, QDWO and SAHO for sample-values of $g$.
+It can be seen from this Table that the TLM occurs at reasonably low values : $N_0(g)\sim$ (2-6).The primary reason for this occurrence can be traced back to the fact that $E_1(g)$ \textit{vanishes} for arbitrary $g$ and since the terms of the 'asymptotic perturbation series' must diverge at large orders, the TLM is constrained to occur at fairly low-values, without compromising the accuracy , as exhibited in \textbf{Table-I}.

-In this Table-I, we have listed computed values for (TPC) by the (MOT) of perturbation series(PS) for the \textit{ground-state energy} at different values of the coupling-strength $g$ (col.(1)).
-Results are shown (col.(4)) for the ground-state energy of QAHO, SAHO and QDWO and compared with accurate numerical results of earlier calculations denoted as $`Exact'$ (col.(5)), from the given reference.
+In this \textbf{Table-I}, we have listed computed values for the 'total perturbation correction (TPC) ' by the method of 'optimal truncation(MOT)' of perturbation series(APS) in MFPT, for the \textit{ground-state energy} at different values of the coupling-strength $g$ (col.(1)).
+Results are shown (col.(4)) for the ground-state energy of QAHO, SAHO and QDWO and compared with accurate numerical results of earlier calculations denoted as $`Exact' $ (col.(5)), from the given reference.
 The LO-results in MFPT are given in col.(2).
-In col.3, $N_0(g)$ denotes the truncation-point of the respective AS at the`term of least magnitude'(TLM).
+In col.3, $N_0(g)$ denotes the "truncation-point" of the respective APS at the`term of least magnitude'(TLM).
 Accuracy as percentage-errors are depicted in the last-column relative to the`exact'-results.
-For comparison with `standard' results, we have considered earlier computations in [110],[111] and [112] for the case of QAHO, SAHO and QDWO respectively.
+For comparison with `standard' results, we have considered earlier computations in [112],[113] and [114] for the case of QAHO, SAHO and QDWO respectively.
 The relative-error incurred is seen to be within a few-percent uniformly over the considered range of $g$.

 In view of these results, the MOT in MFPT may be regarded as a `fail-safe' method in achieving reasonable accuracy for arbitrary values of $g$.
-This is because \textit{the MOT remains as the only practical method available when other methods,such as Borel-summation etc fail or are inapplicable.}[113]
+This is because \textit{the MOT remains as the only practical method available when other methods , such as Borel-summation etc fail or are inapplicable.}[115]